 One of her greatest crowd-pleasers was sprinkling barley on her bush before having a flock of lucky geese peck her clean.
 Weird.

 Anyway, she started traveling around with various men of power before ditching her “acting” career and shacking up with Justinian, heir to the Byzantine throne.
 He became Emperor, she became Empress, everyone was happy, and then she died and became a Saint.

 Pay or Pass?
 Definitely pay, no questions asked.
 She was smart, attractive, witty and kinky.
 And who’d turn down a lap dance from a Saint?

-And the Top Famous Prostitute is… Catherine Walters
+And the Number One Famous Prostitute in History is… Catherine Walters

 Sexy, smart, elegant and discreet, Catherine Walters was a truly sensational courtesan.
 Born in 1839, she became one of the great fashion icons of Victorian London, so much so that crowds would gather to watch her ride her horse through Hyde Park.

 Her professional demeanor and stunning looks made her highly sought-after among the philandering aristocracy of Europe, and her doting clients included the future King Edward VII and Napoleon III.
 She retired as a wealthy and well-respected woman, and died at the age of 80.